 2. A Mad, Wicked Folly by Sharon Biggs Waller

-A Mad Wicked Folly is set in 1909 London .
-Vicky is a fearless girl who dares to dream beyond the conventions, and chases them without reservations.
+A Mad Wicked Folly is set in 1909 London.
+Vicky is a fearless girl who dares to dream beyond the conventional, chasing them without reservations.
 Set in the backdrop of the Women’s Suffrage Movement, the book is quirky, uplifting, romantic, and gloriously feminist.

-This is Where it Ends is a story told in four perspectives, in 54 minutes.
-It narrates a school shooting, and the story keeps you on the edge, and every tensed moment of this book is heartbreaking and full of emotion.
+This Is Where It Ends is a story told in four perspectives, in 54 minutes.
+It narrates a school shooting, and the story keeps you on the edge, and every tense moment of this book is heartbreaking and full of emotion.
 In our current reality where schools are no longer safe places, the novel will definitely leave a lasting impact.

 4. Dear Martin by Nic Stone

 Dear Martin is another wonderful story that gets real about race.
-It’s short, raw, honest, unapologetic and straight to the point.
-It tackles the struggle of fitting in, the question of one’s privilege, the judgement that comes with one’s skin color and the prejudices that follows a black guy everywhere.
+It’s short, raw, unapologetic, and straight to the point.
+It tackles the struggle of fitting in, the question of one’s privilege, the judgment that comes with one’s skin color and the prejudices that follows a black guy everywhere.

 6. American Street by Ibi Zoboi